HL7/fhir-exchange-routing-ig/input/pages/index.md

 ﻿<blockquote class="note-to-balloters">
 <p>
 This specification is a proposed Standard for Trial Use.
-It is expected to continue to evolve and improve through connectathon testing and feedback from early adopters.
+It is expected to continue to evolve and improve through connectathon testing, feedback from early adopters, and continued industry development and alignment.
 </p>
 <p>
 Until balloting begins, feedback is welcome and may be submitted through the <a href="https://chat.fhir.org/#narrow/stream/264775-FHIR-at.20Scale.20.28FAST.29.3A.20Exchange.20with.2Fwithout.20intermediaries">FHIR at Scale (FAST): Exchange with/without intermediaries Zulip stream</a>.